jperkin/www.perkin.org.uk/about.markdown

 title: About Me
 ---

 Thirty-something.
 Married.
-Three kids.
+Four kids.
 Living just outside London in the UK.

 ## Work